 Corporate Responsibility in Statkraft

-In order to succeed, we must work in a structured and systematic manner on all issues relating to corporate responsibility and integrate this work in all relevant processes in the company, such as purchasing, acquisitions, project development and plant operation.
+In order to succeed, we must work in a structured and systematic manner on all issues relating to corporate responsibility and integrate this work in all relevant processes in the company, such as purchasing, acquisitions, project development and operation of our assets.

 Our corporate responsibility work is founded on internationally recognised initiatives and standards such as the UN Global Compact and IFC's Performance Standards on Environmental & Social Sustainability.

-The construction of the Cheves Hydropower Project in Peru is in its final stages.
+The construction of the Cheves Hydropower Project in Peru was completed in 2015.
 Involving local society in the planning of the project has been important in order to create local acceptance and involvement.

 Climate and the environment

-Statkraft's environmental ambition is to offer renewable, sustainable and robust climate energy solutions.
-Close to 99% of the Group's power and district heating production in 2014 was based on renewable energy sources, and new investments in the Group are now exclusively made within renewable energy.
-However, renewable power generation also affects the environment.
-Environmental impact assessments are included in all relevant business activities, and our goal is always to find environmentally responsible solutions.
+Statkraft's environmental ambition is to provide renewable, sustainable and robust climate energy solutions.
+99% of the Group's power and district heating production in 2015 was based on renewable energy sources, and new investments are now exclusively made within renewable energy.
+However, renewable power generation might also affect the environment.
+Environmental impact assessments are undertaken for all relevant business activities, and our goal is always to find environmentally responsible solutions.

 Statkraft established a climate research programme in 2013.
-The climate programme includes obtaining updated climate forecasts and facilitating unified handling of climate challenges in the Group.
+The climate programme includes obtaining updated climate forecasts and facilitating unified handling of climate challenges.

 Health and safety

 In Statkraft, health and safety has the highest priority, everywhere and always.
 The goal is zero work-related injuries.
-In an effort to reach this goal, the Group works systematically to establish a safety culture based on transparency and a desire to continuously improve as regards planning and executing activities in a safe manner.
-The Group's management and follow-up of health and safety are based on the requirements in the OHSAS 18001 standard and international good practice.
+In an effort to reach this goal, the Group works systematically to establish a value-based safety culture based on transparency and continuous improvement.
+The Group's management and follow-up of health and safety are based on international good practice.

-All accidents and near-misses with a serious damage potential are investigated in a structured manner, with the intention to share experience across the organisation.
+Incidents with a high risk for serious consequences are investigated in a structured manner, and learnings from the incident are shared across the organisation.

-Statkraft is goal-oriented in conditions relating to security, preparedness and crisis management.
-In Statkraft, the umbrella term 'security' encompasses four areas; personnel security, physical security, IT system security and information security.
+Statkraft takes a comprehensive approach to security, preparedness and crisis management and follows international good practice.
+In Statkraft, the umbrella term security encompasses four areas; personnel security, physical security, IT system security and information security.

-Statkraft is present in parts of the world where human rights conformance can be difficult, and this is something the Group takes seriously.
-The UN’s Guiding Principles on Business and Human Rights have been taken into consideration in Statkraft’s management system and project management tools.
+Statkraft acknowledges its corporate responsibility to respect human rights and this is something the Group takes seriously.
+The United Nations Guiding Principles on Business and Human Rights are reflected in Statkraft’s management system and project management tools.

 Ethics and anti-corruption

 Statkraft has committed to a high ethical standard and business culture, with zero tolerance for corruption.
-Statkraft is present in an increasing number of markets exposed to corruption.
-We therefore greatly emphasise safeguarding a good internal business culture and developing robust anti-corruption measures.
+With increased activity in markets exposed to corruption, Statkraft places significant emphasis on a strong ethical business culture and on developing robust anti-corruption measures.

-As a power producer, we have a very long-term perspective, which emphasises the need to develop sustainable solutions.
-We will succeed best by maintaining an open dialogue with local communities and other stakeholders, and we facilitate such dialogue and interaction in all project development and operations.
+As a power provider, we have a very long-term perspective, which emphasises the need to develop sustainable solutions.
+We seek to establish a regular and open dialogue on sustainability issues with host communities and other stakeholders and we facilitate such dialogue and interaction in all project development and operations.